yunlu-chen/equivariant-graph-implicit/README.md

 # 3D Equivariant Graph Implicit Functions
 Code for "3D Equivariant Graph Implicit Functions", in ECCV 2022.

-Stay tuned, or contact y.chen3 AT uva.nl for a draft version.
+Contact yunluche AT andrew.cmu.edu for a draft version.